gagnadref/data-puppy/README.md

 python test/TestLogMonitor.py
 ```

-##Next improvement to be added
+##Next improvements to be added

-* Displaying the evolution of the metrics
+* Display the evolution of the metrics
-* Using a log file on a remote server (via a socket)
+* Use a log file on a remote server (via a socket)
-* Monitoring several websites in the same console
+* Monitor several websites in the same console
-* Saving the metrics and the alerts in a database for other uses (web app,...)
+* Save the metrics and the alerts in a database for other uses (web app,...)
+* Clean the history on demand